precog/client-libraries/doc/src/visualization-api.v1.rst

 ``ReportGrid.heatGrid(selector el, parameters object) void``

-The heatgrid visualization divides a two dimensional space into a grid whose columns and rows are associated to the first two axis in your query.
+The heatgrid visualization divides a two dimensional space into a grid whose columns and rows are associated to the first two axes returned by your query.
 Each cell of the grid is colored according to the third axis.

 **options:**

 color : string OR function(datapoint_, stats_) string
 	This parameter determins how the geometries are colored.
 The default value is ``css`` but the field accept any of the following:
 	 * ``"css"`` or ``"css-{int}"`` :
-		It uses the colors in the stylesheet to colour the geometries.
-The colors in the css palette are automatically detected and the color scale is divided proportionally to associate the values in the axis with each color in the palette.
+		Use the colors in the stylesheet to color the geometries.
+The colors in the css palette are automatically detected and the color scale is divided proportionally to associate the values along the axis with each color in the palette.
 You can reduce the number of values used by specifying an integer number after the dash: ``"css-5"`` will only use the first 5 colors in the associated CSS stylesheet.
 	 * ``function()`` :
 		a custom function whose return value must be a valid CSS color string.
 	 * ``"i-{color1},{color2},..."`` or ``"interpolated-{color1},{color2},..."`` :